Assistant Director of Alumnae Engagement and Leadership Giving

-- Demonstrated maturity and highest level of integrity, discretion, and respect for donor confidentiality and handling of sensitive information, tasks, and relationships.
+- Demonstrated maturity and the highest level of integrity, discretion, and respect for donor confidentiality and handling of sensitive information, tasks, and relationships.

 - Skill in proofreading and editing, attention to detail, and follow-through.
-Computer literacy, particularly in Microsoft Office Suite, PowerPoint, using internet resources, and relational databases, such as Raiser’s Edge or equivalent required.
+Computer literacy, particularly in Microsoft Office Suite, PowerPoint, using internet resources, and relational databases/CRMs, such as Raiser’s Edge or equivalent required.
 Comfort with online fundraising and social media.

 - Ability to manage multiple projects successfully in a fast-paced environment.